When Bryan’s home was damaged by an electrical fire, he got in touch with us as he felt the loss adjuster’s valuation was wrong.

 What we said

 It seemed to us that the loss adjuster hadn’t factored in that Bryan’s house was built with a timber kit.
-This would then increase the estimate of rebuilding the house substantially.
+So the insurer hadn’t shown that Bryan’s estimate was unreasonable.

-Given the original cost to Bryan to build his home, and how much timber kits cost, we didn’t think he’d underinsured the house.
+When we considered the information Bryan had available to him when he estimated the rebuild cost and how he came to the estimate, we didn’t think it was unreasonable.
+So we didn’t agree he’d underinsured the house.
 We decided that the insurer should meet Bryan’s claim as though he wasn’t underinsured.
 So they paid him the money that had originally been deducted from the settlement.

 Related case studies